 we share the bread and wine amongst us

 we depart with God's blessing

-The 9.00 am service at St Nicolas' Church follows the Holy Communion service in the 16th century Book of Common Prayer and there is no singing.
-The 10.30 am service at all three churches is in contemporary language and is punctuated by singing, usually accompanied on the organ or piano.
-The 6.00 pm service at St Nicolas' always includes hymns, songs or chants, whatever the style of the service.
+The 9.00 am service at St Nicolas' Church follows the 16th century Book of Common Prayer.
+The 10.30 am service is in contemporary language.
+Most services, including those held in the evening at 6.00 pm, include hymns, songs or chants, whatever the style of the service.

 Services of the Word